tomthecollins/mcp/README.md

 * Levitin, D. J. (2007).
 This is your brain on music: The science of a human obsession.
 Plume/Penguin, New York, NY.
 (Available for cost of shipping on Amazon.)
 * Loy, G. (2006).
 Musimathics: The mathematical foundations of music.
 (2 Vols.).
 MIT Press, Cambridge, MA.
 (Available in the Library in hardcopy https://asa.lib.lehigh.edu/Record/957653 or as ebook https://asa.lib.lehigh.edu/Record/1486305 , https://asa.lib.lehigh.edu/Record/10615305 .)
 * Deutsch, D. (2013).
 The psychology of music, 3rd ed.
-Academic Press, San Diego, CA. (Available in the Library either in hardcopy https://asa.lib.lehigh.edu/Record/10734338 or as ebook https://asa.lib.lehigh.edu/Record/10733074 .)
+Academic Press, San Diego, CA. (Available in the Library in hardcopy at present https://asa.lib.lehigh.edu/Record/10734338 and soon as ebook https://asa.lib.lehigh.edu/Record/10733074 .)
 * Huron, D. (2006).
 Sweet anticipation: Music and the psychology of expectation.
 MIT Press, Cambridge, MA.
 (Available in the Library as ebook https://asa.lib.lehigh.edu/Record/1486325 .)
 * Deutsch, D. (1980).
 The processing of structured and unstructured tonal sequences.
 Perception and Psychophysics, 28, 381-389.
 * Deutsch, D., Henthorn, T., and Lapidis, R. (2011).
 Illusory transformation from speech to song.
 Journal of the Acoustical Society of America, 129, 2245-2252.